 - Lift the strainer then pound the sticks against the table and you’ll hear a pop, which should mean that the cap is off.

 - The strainer is stuck, the cap is not.
 There are several ways to remove the strainer when it’s stuck.
 First, try tapping the lining where the shaker tin and the strainer meet against the edge of a table.
 If this doesn’t work, soak the shaker in a bowl of ice water for 5 minutes then transfer it to a bowl of hot water.
 The temperature change should help it loosen up and do the trick.
-Another way to use this temperature difference trick is by putting the shaker in the freezer for 5 minutes then taking it out.
+Another way to use this temperature difference trick is by putting the shaker in the freezer for 5 minutes then take it out.
 Condensation will then form on the outside of the shaker that should make the strainer come off.

 The first thing that can prevent a situation like this is to not use mismatched components.
 Some cocktail shaker sets don’t have the same dimensions and sizes so it would not be wise to use substitutes from a different set.